 BCOPs developed through the NANOG-BCOP-DP are community-regulated documents that provide synthesized knowledge of current, real-world network engineering best practices.
 BCOPs are driven and catalyzed by the network engineering community.
 Thru the efforts of our community, the BCOPs are, and will always be, publically available.
 BCOPs developed through the BCOP-DP are living documents and will always be subject to scrutiny and on-going development as technologies change and as new knowledge is ascertained from the network engineering community.

 BCOPs are not intended to be binding rules on how operators configure or operate their network.
-BCOPs are intended to provide good advice about operational practices that is useful for 80% of cases.
-Additionally, if there are some small percentage of corner cases were this does not apply, or some other practice is recommended, that should also be documented.
+BCOPs are intended to provide good advice about operational practices that is useful for the majority cases.
+Additionally, if there are some small percentage of corner cases were the standard advice does not apply, or some other practice is recommended, that should also be documented.
 Documentation of competing approaches and their trade-offs is also acceptable.

 Principles